AJGreaves/portrait-artist/testing.md

 ### About Page:

 1. Navigation bar:
-    1. Repeat verification steps done for navbar on home page.
+    1. Repeat verification steps done for navbar on Home page.
     2. Confirm that navbar code is identical on all html pages.

 2. Hero image: